US actors’ union Sag-Aftra strike: Everything you need to know

 Sag-Aftra says that it takes the rule “very seriously”, with violations resulting in disciplinary action ranging from reprimands, to fines to expulsion from the union.

-Sag-Aftra has not given a time limit for the strike, which is due to begin at midnight Pacific Time (8am UK time) on Friday.
+Sag-Aftra has not given a time limit for the strike, which is due to begin at midnight Pacific Time (8am Irish time) on Friday.

 Asked how long the strike would last, Ms Drescher told a Los Angeles press conference: “That’s up to (the AMPTP), we are open to talking to them tonight.